A 6 WEEK TRAINING COURSE FOR CARERS & SOCIAL WORKERS

 As the attachment system is laid down in the brain and body before the child can speak, they often don’t have the language to explain or understand what is happening to them.

 - What is therapeutic parenting?

 - How the brain of the infant develops

 - What happens when babies experience neglect and abuse

 - Attachment styles of the child and the adult

-- How the drama triangle works
+- How the drama triangle works in our relationships

 - Making links for the child so they can begin to understand their story including issues such as: their race, ethnicity and culture.

 Ongoing Support Groups help the carers to embed the knowledge and put the ideas they have learned into practice with issues they are dealing with at home

 As a trainer and tutor, I try to find playful and creative ways to explore different (and sometimes complicated) concepts and reflect on what the individual's experience is rather than focusing just on the child.
 I find that this helps people make sense of the child’s inner world and why they may be reacting in this way.